THE

 The State of Homelessness in America

 Once a year, the Department of Housing and Urban Development (HUD) requires that each Continuum of Care, a local planning body that coordinates housing and services funding for those experiencing homelessness, conducts a Point-in-Time (PIT) count of people experiencing homelessness in their communities.
 This means that one night a year, volunteers collect data on the people who are unhoused in their communities.
 While exhaustive, this is a rough snapshot of a much larger problem that is only growing.
-The method of data collection drastically underestimates the number of people currently experiencing homelessness and does not comprehensively account for those who are homeless but housed in their cars or with family members.
+The method of data collection drastically underestimates the number of people currently experiencing homelessness and does not comprehensively account for those who are homeless but housed in their cars, with family members, in hotels or motels, and in hospitals or other residential institutions.
 While imperfect, this is the best method we currently have for tracking homelessness in this country.

-According to the 2022 Point-in-Time count, on a single night, there are an estimated 582,462 people in the United States experiencing homelessness.
-That is an increase of .3% from 2020 and driven by an increase in people who are experiencing unsheltered homelessness.
-This refers to individuals sleeping in outdoors or places not typically used as a sleeping accommodation.
-More than one-third of those experiencing homelessness are sleeping in places not intended for human habitation.
+According to the 2023 Point-in-Time count, on a single night, there are an estimated 653,104 people in the United States experiencing homelessness.
+That is an increase of about 12.13% from 2022 and driven by an increase in people who are experiencing unsheltered or sheltered homelessness.
+Unsheltered homelessness refers to individuals sleeping in outdoors or places not typically used as a sleeping accommodation.
+Almost 40% of those experiencing homelessness are sleeping in places not intended for human habitation.
+About 60% of those experiencing homelessness are in emergency shelters or transitional housing.

 Total number of people experiencing homelessness in the United States